John Warden (MP): Life

 He was Mayor of Hereford between 1604 and 1605.
-He was returned (elected) as MP for Hereford at a by-election in 1610 during the final session of the first Jacobean Parliament, and re-elected in 1614.
-On neither occasion did he participate as either as a committeeman or debater.
-He was named as an alderman in the 1619, and as an ex-officio magistrate in 1620.
+He was returned (elected) as MP for Hereford at a by-election in 1610 during the final session of the first Jacobean Parliament and re-elected in 1614.
+On neither occasion did he participate either as a committeeman or debater.
+He was named as an alderman in 1619, and as an ex-officio magistrate in 1620.
 He served as a commissioner for the Forced Loan in 1626–27 as part of his civic office.
 He died shortly before June 1628.
-His widow survived him for by 20 years.
+His widow survived him by 20 years.